where are you from and how long have you been illustrating?

 what are you loving about illustration right now?

-it is to find it.
+I love seeing new work by my illustrator friends and others in the industry, and I love how easy it is to find it.
 I remember when I was in school not many illustrators had websites, so now I find new work from so many different illustrators through Facebook or Twitter, subscribing to blog feeds and through illustration sites like this one and many others.

 why are magazines still relevant?